Senator Chris Van Hollen Introduces Legislation To Posthumously Award Black World War II Veteran Medal Of Honor

 “He worked through his pain for 30 hours to treat hundreds of men and saved countless lives before he collapsed from his injuries,” Linda Hervieux, a historian and journalist, said.

 Black soldiers who served during World War II weren’t given Medals of Honor until 1997, when President Bill Clinton retroactively awarded them.
-But Corporal Wilson never got one because of lack of evidence.
+But Corporal Woodson never got one because of lack of evidence.

 Woodson died back in 2005, but efforts have continued to award him the Medal of Honor.